-Arabic 2 lays the foundation for students to use Arabic effectively as a means of practical communication.
+The Arabic language lays the foundation for students to use Arabic effectively as a means of practical communication.
 There is a strong emphasis on Arabic as a foreign language of choice in diplomacy, finance, travel, politics and law.
-Students will have a good understanding of the geographic location of Arabic speaking countries throughout the Middel East and an overview of their culture and history.
-Arabic 2 puts emphasis on the student in the world that surrounds him.
-The study of Arabic will encourage the students to develop respect for other cultures and will provide skills needed to facilitate studies of more than language.
+Students will have good understanding of the geographic location of Arabic speaking countries throughout the Middle East and an overview of their culture and history.
+Arabic puts emphasis on the student in the world that surrounds him.
+The study of Arabic will encourage the students to develop good ideas about the culture of the Middle East and will provide skills needed to facilitate studies of more than language.